vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 This component is used to edit an internal or external ID via lookup:

+- for both external and internal IDs, you can optionally specify a scope (usually defining the context of the ID, like VIAF or DBPedia, or your own Cadmus database) and a tag (an arbitrary string for grouping or tagging the ID in some way).
-- for external lookup, you can specify any number of lookup providers (e.g. VIAF, geonames, etc.).
+- for external IDs, you can enter the ID and its human-friendly label manually, or get them from any number of lookup providers (e.g. VIAF, geonames, etc.).
-- for internal lookup, TODO
+- for internal IDs, your lookup is based on search pins.
+Any part or fragment provides any number of such pins, which essentially are name=value pairs, used for a simple search during editing.
+Each pin name is unique only in the context of the part or fragment defining it, so that pin design is not constrained; yet, a pin can easily be turned into a globally unique identifier by adding to it other data.
+For instance, given that every part or fragment has its own globally unique ID, you can just prepend it to the pin name to get a globally unique internal ID pointing to a specific feature of a specific part or fragment.

 - 📥 input:
   - `target` (`PinTarget? | null`)